 Grandparents or relatives by blood or marriage will be given the opportunity to become a foster/adoptive resource unless they have been party to the abuse and neglect by action or inaction.
 Once grandparents who are interested in adopting the child have been identified, the department will conduct a complete home study of the Grandparents and their home.
 Grandparents must meet all requirements to be a WVDHHR certified foster/adopt family in order to be considered for placement.
 (Grandparents residing out-of-state must be certified by a licensed social worker in that state.)
-If the department determines based on the home study evaluation, that the grandparents prior to considering any other prospective foster/adopt parents.
-See also Foster Care Policy Section 3.2 (WV Code 49-4-114)
+If the department determines based on the home study evaluation, that the grandparents would be suitable adoptive parents, it must offer the placement of the child to the grandparents prior to considering any other prospective foster/adopt parents.
+See also Foster Care Policy Section 3.2 (W.Va.
+Code 49-4-114)